HD Wallets

 For example:

-Never use a seed generated by a website, or enter your seed in to a website.
+Never use a seed generated by a website, or enter your seed into a website.
 Websites can easily save the seed and use it to steal all your bitcoins.

 Derivation Paths